MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 ### Salesforce users

-For Sales Chat, you must also assign the following privileges to Viva Sales (Sales Productivity App):
+For Sales agent in Microsoft 365 Copilot, you must also assign the following privileges to Viva Sales (Sales Productivity App):

 | Table       | Logical name       | Privileges        | Access level             |
 |----------------|---------------------|---------------------|---------------------|